lts2429/Twitch-Favorites-Analysis/README.md

 # Twitch-Favorites-Analysis
-A brief side project analyzing available information of my favorite games and broadcasters.
+A brief side project analyzing available information of my favorite video games and broadcasters on Twitch TV.